cloudmesh-ansible/ansible-cloudmesh-population/population/class/population1/README.rst

 Requirements
 ------------
 Mongodb and Hadoop are both required for this project to run.
 As such they are downloaded and installed via ansible galaxy roles.
-These roles can be found within the following repositories
+These roles can be found within the following repositories.

 	1.